 Does one mouse mean an infestation?

-Not necessarily, no. One mouse may have found its way into your home whilst out looking for food or shelter.
-If you are lucky, you will notice this and put preventative measures in place to ensure no other mice follow them through!
-You need to understand the most common entry points for mice and seal them up.
+Not necessarily, no. One mouse may have found its way into your home while looking for food or shelter.
+If you are lucky, you will notice this and put preventative measures to ensure no other mice follow them through!
+You need to understand mice’s most common entry points and seal them up.

 Is mouse nest removal easy?

-Yes, we have removed a number of mouse nests in the past.
-It is a simple case of putting the nest structure in a bag and disposing of it correctly.
+Yes, we have removed several mouse nests in the past.
+It is a simple case of putting the nest structure in a bag and disposing it correctly.
 The most important part of removing a mouse nest is cleaning up afterward.
-You will need to thoroughly clean the area to remove mouse dropping and mouse urine smells, these smells will linger!
+You will need to thoroughly clean the area to remove mouse dropping and urine smells, these smells will linger!

 How many mice are in my house?

 That is a difficult one to answer, unfortunately.
-Simply because the number can vary greatly depending on how long your home has been infested for, how easy it is for mice to enter your home, and whether or not they have set up a nest.
+Simply because the number can vary greatly depending on how long your home has been infested, how easy it is for mice to enter your home, and whether or not they have set up a nest.

 Conclusion